G.N. Saibaba is an academic, community leader, and minority rights activist serving a life sentence on terrorism-related charges.

 The following year, in March 2017, Saibaba and his co-defendants were convicted of the charges against them.
 Their convictions occurred despite several irregularities in the trial, including key witnesses recanting their testimonies.
 Saibaba was taken back into custody and remains in prison today, despite several appeals for release on humanitarian grounds.

 Freedom Now and Dechert LLP filed a petition with the UN Working Group on Arbitrary Detention on behalf of Saibaba in June 2020.
+In May 2021, the UN Working Group on Arbitrary Detention found that India violated international law by imprisoning Saibaba.

 Related News Posts